naraqb/hello-world/README.md

 # hello-world
 First repository.
-Geerated form a to learn git.
+Geerated from a tutorial to learn git.
 Possible contents: datasets and tutorial files.